Lake Wakatipu Cycle Trail

 About Station 2 Station Cycle Trail

 Station 2 Station Cycle Trail travels from Mt Nicholas Station to Walter Peak Station.
 Both stations are only reachable from Queenstown by boat.
-Station 2 Station Cycle Trail tour includes Spirit of Queenstown Scenic Cruise as your method of transport to the start of the trail, as well as a ride aboard the TSS Earnslaw for your return to Queenstown.
+Station 2 Station Cycle Trail tour includes a Spirit of Queenstown Scenic Cruise as your method of transport to the start of the trail, as well as a ride aboard the TSS Earnslaw for your return to Queenstown.

 Once you arrive at Mt Nicholas, you will be guided to the beginning of the cycle trail where a staff member can answer any of your questions.
 On the cycle trail, it is a self-guided cycle tour giving you the ability to travel at your own pace stopping where you please to take in the serenity, take photographs, or even watch some of the farm animals.
 The area between and around these two stations is some of the most scenic in the region!

-The complete trip takes about 4 hours from the time you leave Queenstown until you return – making it the perfect half-day activity!
+The complete trip takes about 4 hours from the time you leave Queenstown until you return – making it the perfect half-day activity.

 Who Can Ride Station 2 Station Cycle Trail?

-The Station 2 Station Cycle Trail is an easy 14 kilometre gravel trail.
+The Station 2 Station Cycle Trail is an easy 14-kilometre gravel trail.
 The trail is mostly flat and is recommended for all fitness levels.
-We have high quality mountain bikes for hire that make the ride that much easier and enjoyable.
-You have up to two and a half hours to finish the trail and also have a shortcut available for those who prefer!
+We have high-quality mountain bikes for hire that make the ride that much easier and enjoyable.
+You have up to two and a half hours to finish the trail and also have a shortcut available for those who prefer.

 What Will You See?